volume 3 1937

 in crotchety millionaire adventurer Happy Easter,

-along with a permanent love interest in Summer Olson, Calhoon's private secretary
+along with a permanent love interest

 (Canyon and Olson were pronounced "man and wife"

-in the first panel of the April 25, 1970, daily strip.)
+in the first panel of the April 25, 1970, daily strip)

-General Philerie was based on legendary World War II hero Phil Cochran
+General Philerie was based on legendary

-who came from Erie, as noted in the character's name ("Phil-Erie"),
+as noted in the character's name ("Phil-Erie"),

-Cochran had been the model for Flip Corkin from Terry and the Pirates
+Cochran had been the model for Flip Corkin

-and Canyon included a Terry-like major character called Reed Kimberley
+a Terry-like major character called Reed Kimberley

-Caniff was intensely patriotic, and with Canyon's return to the military,
+Caniff was intensely patriotic, and with

-the story began to revolve around Cold War intrigue
+to revolve around Cold War intrigue

 and the responsibilities of American citizens,

-despite this shift in tone, Caniff was able to maintain
+despite this shift in tone, Caniff was able

-the picaresque quality of his globally-set stories,
+to maintain the picaresque quality of

-during Christmas time, in Steve Canyon, as he did in Terry,
+during Christmas time, in Steve Canyon,

-Caniff made a special effort to remind readers of servicemen's sacrifices
+Caniff made a special effort to remind

-Caniff was famous for colorful villains and intriguing female characters,
+Caniff was famous for colorful villains

-such as Madame Lynx and the lovely exiled ruler, Princess Snowflower,
+such as Madame Lynx and the lovely exiled

-Madame Lynx was based on Madame Egelichi, the femme fatale spy
+Madame Lynx was based on Madame Egelichi,

-played by Ilona Massey in the Marx Brothers movie Love Happy (1949),
+in the Marx Brothers movie Love Happy (1949),

-the character stirred Caniff's imagination so much
+the character stirred Caniff's imagination

-that he hired Ilona Massey personally to pose for him,
+so much that he hired Ilona Massey personally

-besides casting Ilona Massey as Lynx,
+to pose for him, besides casting Ilona Massey as Lynx,

 Caniff patterned Pipper the Piper after John Kennedy

-and Miss Mizzou after either Marilyn Monroe or actress Bek Nelson-Gordon,
+and Miss Mizzou after either Marilyn Monroe

-the character of Charlie Vanilla
+of Charlie Vanilla (who would frequently

-was based on Caniff's longtime friend Charles Russhon,
+the story was based on Caniff's longtime

-a former photographer and U.S. Air Force lieutenant
+and U.S. Air Force lieutenant who became

-who became a technical advisor on five James Bond films
+a technical advisor on five James Bond films

 couvertures:

-Copyright 2008 - 2024 G. Rudolf
+Copyright 2008 - 2026 G. Rudolf